When Should I File a Declaration of Exempt Income and Assets?

 A declaration is a sworn statement.
 The Declaration of Exempt Income and Assets lets your creditors know you have income and/or assets they may not take from you.

-*You can use our Declaration of Exempt Income and Assets.
+*You can use the blank Declaration of Exempt Income and Assets in this packet.

 When should I file a Declaration re: Income and Assets Exempt from Garnishment?

 Only when you know for sure your income and assets are exempt.